Women in Science

 A week-long event focusing on SciArt workshops, performances, and art pieces.
 Artsweek 2019 was themed "Science is art."

-Coral Reefs in Climate Change
+Coral Reefs in the Face of Climate Change

 brought art to the UNSW campus in the form of mural designs on coral reefs and climate change.